shopware/docs/products/guided-shopping/README.md

 ### Get the plugin

 1. Clone or download the [repository](https://github.com/shopware/guided-shopping).
-1. Extract the plugin to `custom/plugins/SwagGuidedShopping` directory, including the outer folder `SwagGuidedShopping`.
+1. Extract the plugin including the outer folder `SwagGuidedShopping` to `platform/custom/plugins` directory of Shopware repository.
 1. Make sure the plugin has a PHP package structure containing _`composer.json`_ file, _`src/`_ folder and so on.
 1. Prepare a zip file containing the plugin as in the following structure: